Fire Alarms

 Under the Regulatory Reform (Fire Safety) Order 2005, the "responsible person" for any non-domestic premises in England and Wales has a legal duty to put in place adequate fire detection and warning measures.
 The penalties for non-compliance include:

 Beyond the legal side, a well-designed system detects a developing fire faster and gives your people more time to evacuate.
-There's also the insurance angle: most commercial policies require a compliant, correctly installed fire alarm system.
-A system that hasn't been properly certified or serviced can void your cover at exactly the moment you need it.
+There is also the insurance angle: many commercial policies expect a compliant, correctly installed and maintained fire alarm system.
+If certification or servicing is missing, it can make a claim harder to defend.

 BS 5839-1 is the British Standard that governs commercial fire alarm systems.
 It breaks things down as follows: